 Gypsy Moth SprayingGypsy moth infestations are not only a nuisance to residents, but uncontrolled populations can be detrimental to the health of wooded areas.
 Oaks usually suffer more attacks than other tree species.
 Deciduous trees in good condition, prior to infestation can withstand one or two consecutive years of defoliation before decline.
 Evergreens can suffer decline after only one year.

 A map of the treatment area is attached below.
-This is the same area treated in 2014.

 The Contractor will make two aerial applications of bacillus thuringiensis (Bt) in early to mid June with a small low-flying helicopter.
 The applications will take place in early morning and will be approximately 7 days apart.
 Timing of the applications will depend on when the moths are hatching as well as weather conditions.